Local Ecumenical Mission Outreach

 For more information please contact Beverly Nelson at beverly@standupforcaregivers.org

-Fall Prevention for Seniors: NEW!
+Fall Prevention for Seniors:

 In an average year, 3 million older Americans go to the Emergency Room (ER) after a fall.
 That's nearly 30% of American seniors.
 SingleCare, an organization that provides access to affordable healthcare services, has created a medical review guide to provide important tips and resources for seniors and their caregivers to stay safe.